MuzamilFarid/FPGA_Design-Master-Thesis/README.md

 After all the rows are successfully read, the first element of buffer is over written and now the second element of buffer acts as first image and process repeats.

+Master_Thesis is the Pdf document describing this project in detail.